Whatsapp Icon

 Diet and Gut Health

 Maintaining gut health is crucial for cancer patients to help minimize risks of severe complications like gastrointestinal perforation.
 Including a variety of fibrous vegetables and fruits in the diet can help support gut health.
-Foods like broccoli, peas, and berries are excellent choices that provide vital nutrients and fiber, which can help maintain the integrity of the gastrointestinal lining.
+Foods like broccoli, peas, and berries are excellent choices that provide vital nutrients and fibre, which can help maintain the integrity of the gastrointestinal lining.

 Diagnosis and Treatment Options for Gastrointestinal Perforation in Cancer Patients